 How Roman Came to the Sanctuary

 Roman is a very stoic lion who enjoys sleeping like his wild cousins.
-He can often be found up on the top of his den box sleeping in the sun and keeping an eye on his “kingdom”.
+He can often be found up on top of his den box sleeping in the sun and keeping an eye on his “kingdom”.
 Roman is in charge of his pride and will often snarl or roar at Reina if he feels she is out of line.
 He eats first and Reina will often have to hide her leftovers from him.

-Before rescued by RescueOne, Roman and Reina were involved in "cub petting".
+Before rescued by Rescue One, Roman and Reina were involved in "cub petting".
 This is when the public is able, typically for a fee, to take pictures with and play with baby wild animals.
 This is a huge detriment to the animals involved.
-The cubs that are used for "cub petting" are taken from mothers within days of their birth so they do not imprint on their mothers as well as so their mother will go back into heat and she can have more babies.
+The cubs that are used for "cub petting" are taken from mothers within days of their birth so they do not imprint on their mothers and so their mother will go back into heat and can have more babies sooner.
 These cubs are also often sedated to prevent them from being too playful with the public.
 A playful cub can often inflict harm on a human unintentionally, as they have sharp claws and teeth.
-These cubs are also underfed to keep them small, and to keep them hungry so they will be interested in the bottle of milk the public usually holds to keep the animal still on their lap.
-These cubs can only legally be used for the first couple months of their lives then they are deemed too dangerous, which leads many of them to be destroyed, sold into the pet trade, or to roadside zoos.
+These cubs are also underfed to keep them small and to keep them hungry so they will be interested in the bottle of milk the public usually holds to keep the animal still on their lap.
+These cubs can only legally be used for the first couple months of their lives then they are deemed too dangerous, which leads many of them to be destroyed, sold into the pet trade, or sold to roadside zoos.